-Navigating is setting a course to steer from departure point to destination and known as shaping a course, and is a vital skill for safe navigation offshore.
+Navigating is setting a course to steer from departure point to destination and is known as shaping a course, and is a vital skill for safe navigation offshore.
 This section gives an example on how to plot a sailing course on a chart allowing for tidal effects and leeway.

-When plotting courses and positions on the chart, navigators use navigation chart symbols in order to save space and avoid confusion.
-There are standard navigation [ chart symbols ] but the navigator can devise his own if he wishes, as long as everyone else doing chart work on your boat understands the symbols and uses them consistently.
+When chart plotting a sailing course and positions, navigators use navigation chart plotting symbols doing chartwork in order to save space and avoid confusion.
+There are standard [ navigation chart plotting symbols ] but the navigator can devise his own if he wishes, as long as everyone else doing chart work on your boat understands the chartwork symbols and uses them consistently.
 Time is usually written using 24-hour-clock notation (e.g. 14.15) and should include the relevant time zone (e.g. 14.15GMT).

-When shaping a course, draw a line on the chart joining the departure point (A) and the destination (B).
+When shaping a sailing course, plot a line on the chart joining the departure point (A) and the destination (B).
 The navigation chart symbol is signified by marking two arrowheads on the line and called the [ Ground Track ] and is the course to be followed, over the ground, to the destination.
-Make a check to see that it does not pass over or near hazards or restricted areas.
+Make a check to see that the course over ground does not pass over or near hazards or restricted areas.

 The ground track marked on the chart is the course to steer, discounting the effects of tidal stream or leeway.
 The ground track direction is measured on the chart by using a parallel ruler or plotter to measure direction with the distance and bearing written alongside the line.